shchff/huffman_coding/README.md

 This program can encode/decode string using huffman coding and create file with code-table (JSON-format).

 (!
-You need to have downloaded node.js on pc !)
+Node.js must be installed on your computer !)

 Using program